jimchen2/My-Website-New/README.md

 2. Remove the Chinese translation(they are stupid and super bloated)
 3. Change the Header to About/Blog/LinkTree, LinkTree embed, then remove footer
 4. Improve RSS feed
+5. Redirect on blog url back to the original url

 ## Install